cysouw/diathesis/text/c10_participle.md

 To call the diatheses in this section 'passive' is actually a misnomer, because there is no promotion of an argument to subject status.
 Also the retention of the original subject is mostly not possible.
 The categorisation of diatheses as followed in this work would suggest that ~~verbative~~ would be a more suitable term (see[@sec:intro-isolated-subject-diathesis]).
 However, because the actual constructions (using light verbs *werden*, *sein* or *gehören*) shows a parallel to the real passives, the widespread use of the name *unpersönslicher Passiv* in the German grammatical tradition is retained here.

-### [ N | – ] *werden + Partizip* Impersonal passive {#sec:participles-werden-impersonal-passive}
+### [ N | – ] *werden+Partizip* Impersonal passive {#sec:participles-werden-impersonal-passive}

-The *werden + Partizip* impersonal passive is a widely discussed phenomenon in German grammar that occurs with some intransitive verbs [@next a,b].
+The *werden+Partizip* impersonal passive is a widely discussed phenomenon in German grammar that occurs with some intransitive verbs [@next a,b].
 A special and very atypical characteristic of this diathesis is that there is no grammatical subject expressed.
 Typically in German, when a subject is dropped, then a valency-simulating pronoun *es* is inserted (see [@sec:intro-es]).
 However, in this diathesis any occurring pronoun *es* is only position-simulating (i.e. it occurs when the first position of the sentence, i.e. the *Vorfeld*, is empty).
 In contrast, when the first position is filled, the pronoun *es* is absent [@next b].

 This diathesis has become famous in grammatical discussion because of the claimed correlation with unaccusativity (see [@sec:participles-restrictions]).
 Basically, the claim is that there is a correlation between the *sein/haben* selection in the Perfect and the possibility of the *werden* impersonal passive.
 Concretely, the claim is that (agentive) intransitive verbs with *haben* allow for the impersonal passive [@next a.b], while (patientive) intransitive verbs with *sein* do not [@next c,d].